 This square has become a meeting place for the weekend and for the evenings, one of the few pedestrian areas of the town and one that is continuously changing: new buildings are being completed, new temporary installations show up, new shops …

-For architecture lovers I suggest to look at the Unicredit tower, the tallest tower in Italy (created by the Argentinean architect Cesar Pelli), and at the Bosco Verticale (i.e. vertical wood), a Skyscraper that is just behind the Gae Aulenti square and that has been nominated the most beautiful building by the International Highrise Award committee seated in Frankfurt.
+For architecture lovers I suggest to look at the Unicredit tower, created by the Argentinean architect Cesar Pelli, and at the Bosco Verticale (i.e. vertical wood), a Skyscraper that is just behind the Gae Aulenti square and that has been nominated the most beautiful building by the International Highrise Award committee seated in Frankfurt.

 I personally love the fountain that lights up with different colors at sunset (you can’t miss it, it creates a sort of low depth lake in the middle of the square) and the atmosphere: it is so rare to see Milanese people strolling around and looking up at the sky instead of rushing to the next shop, restaurant, pub that you can’t really miss it!